Transcranial-Solutions/ICONProject/transaction_extractor/README.md

 # ITX - Icon Transaction Extractor

 ## About
-This is a tool for extracting transactions from ICON blockchain using filter criterias.
+This is a command line tool for extracting transactions from ICON blockchain using filter criterias.
 Filters could be anything from staking, delegation, claimiscore or transactions associated with a particular decentralized application such as Iconbet.
 Transactions belonging to different filtering criteria will be written to separate csv files.

 More advanced features will be added when a basic working product has been achieved.